Our Projects

 We are helping in the following ways:

-• Building support services: If you would like to help us provide ongoing healthcare and other essential needs to the general community please email info@kyegurelief.org
+• Building support services: Help us provide ongoing healthcare and other essential needs to the general community.

 • Build a family a more stable house: Families are currently living in tents.
 It costs $1500 to build a family more stable temporary housing until permanent houses are fully rebuilt.
-If you would like to help a family please email Caroline Butler at deputydirector@kyegurelief.org

 Providing aid